Top-rated movers to make your St. Petersburg to Colorado Springs move easy

 - Colorado Springs’s population is about 85% greater than St. Petersburg.

-- Colorado Springs's public transportation has a score of 3 out of 10 versus St. Petersburg's higher score of 6.
+- Colorado Springs’s public transportation score of 3 out of 10 is lower than St. Petersburg’s score of 6.

 - Colorado Springs is less walkable than St. Petersburg with a score of 36 out of 100 vs St. Petersburg’s 43 out of 100.

-- Colorado Springs has a bike-friendliness score 45 out of 100, which means it isn't as accessible to and safe for cyclists as St. Petersburg, which has a score of 59 out of 100.
+- Colorado Springs has a bike-friendliness score of 45 out of 100, which means it isn’t as accessible or safe for cyclists as St. Petersburg, which has a score of 59.

-- Colorado Springs and St. Petersburg have a similar crime rate.
+- Colorado Springs and St. Petersburg have a similar safety level, with scores of 58.06 and 60.46.

-Other things to consider for your St. Petersburg vs. Colorado Springs move
+Other things to consider for your St. Petersburg to Colorado Springs move

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Colorado Springs Start the process here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Colorado Springs.
+Start the process here.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for its cost-free advantage, provided by movers with minimal coverage.
 Under this option, the mover’s responsibility is capped at 60 cents per pound per article.
 For instance, if your mover lost or damaged a valuable item, you would only receive compensation based on this limited valuation.
 If you seek comprehensive coverage for your items’ full value, discuss alternative options with the moving company you’re hiring or explore third-party insurance providers.